Vol St.

 Most of what you're watching is the same three or four economic forces measured twenty different ways.
 Your model treats each one like independent information.
 It isn't.

-The result is a model that's overconfident.
-It sizes positions based on a conviction level that doesn't exist - because twenty inputs that agree aren't twenty confirmations.
+The result is a model that's overconfident, because it sizes positions based on a conviction level that doesn't exist.
+Twenty inputs that agree aren't twenty confirmations.
 They're one signal echoed twenty times.

 How the search answers this